ROADII-Lab/Border-Bottleneck-Management/README.md

 ### ROADII Use Case - Border Wait Times

-- **Full Title:** “Estimating Border Wait Times Using Real-Time Video Feeds”
+- **Full Title:** “Estimating Border Waiting and Crossing Times Using Real-Time Video Feeds”
 - **Purpose and goals of the project:** El Paso's six Ports of Entry (POEs) can experience major congestion, which impacts freight and personal vehicle travel.
-Wait times are provided on public websites but determined anecdotally.
-This prototpe will evaluate computer vision and LLMs that leverage video feeds.
-The main goal is to generate real-time traveler information on the border crossings to keep stakeholders informed about changing conditions.
-A secondary goal is to inform long-term management strategies at each of the border crossings, such as staffing and pricing for vehicles.
+Wait times are provided on public websites but are not as accurate on lane-level wait time estimates.
+The border waiting and crossing times estimation prototype leverages video cameras deployed at the Paso Del Norte (PDN) and Bridge of the Americas (BOTA) borders.
+Due to the location of the cameras, the PDN border is placed to estimate crossing time, which is defined as the time from the booth on the Mexico side of the border through the time to reach the booth on the U.S. side.
+The BOTA cameras are placed at a greater distance from the booths, so these estimate the congestion levels leading up to the booth.

-- **Purpose of the source code and how it relates to the overall goals of the project:** This code will employ two methods to pull video feeds from existing links then generate wait time estimates using computer vision and LLM methodologies.
+- **Purpose of the source code and how it relates to the overall goals of the project:** This code will employ use YOLOv11's object detection and tracking vehicles across video feeds.

-- **Length of the project:** The code base is currently in a stable state.
-The ROADII Team may push updates irregularly as new data become available that might be used to update the model
+- **Length of the project:** October 2024 - July 2025.

 # 2. Prerequisites